graph-guard/gqt/test/error/semantic/types/constr_leeq_arr.md

 ```

 ```
-1:17: mismatching types: can't use array as number
+1:17: expected number but received array
 ```